uw-thalesians/perceptia-servers/api/README.md

 # Perceptia API

 The Perceptia API is a REST based api.
-The purpose of this document is to define the general syntax for the API, and provide references to the various API specifications that make up the Perceptia API.
+The purpose of this document is to define the general syntax for the API and provide references to the various API specifications that make up the Perceptia API.

 ## [Contents](#Contents)